National Contact Point for Knowledge Security

 For whom?

-You can send questions to the point of contact if you work for a knowledge institution, if your work involves international collaboration, and when you need to weigh up opportunities and (security) risks within international collaborations.
+If you work for a knowledge institution, if your work involves international collaboration, or when you need to weigh up opportunities and (security) risks within international collaborations, you can send questions to the point of contact.
+We recommend that you first contact your institution's knowledge safety coordinator.
+You can submit questions to the Knowledge Safety Desk via the contact form.

 What is knowledge security?

-Knowledge security means that we want to prevent undesirable transfer of (sensitive) knowledge and technology.
-As this may have negative implications for Dutch national security and the ability to innovate.
+Knowledge security means that we want to prevent the undesirable transfer of (sensitive) knowledge and technology, as this may have negative implications for Dutch national security and the ability to innovate.

 We also want to prevent covert influence by state actors on higher education and research.
-This kind of foreign interference can lead amongst others to (self-)censorship, which impairs academic freedom.
+This kind of foreign interference can lead, amongst other things, to (self-)censorship, which impairs academic freedom.

 And knowledge security concerns ethical issues.
 These may arise when you collaborate with individuals and institutions from countries that do not respect fundamental rights.
-In that case, researchers from your institution may be at risk of getting involved in the development of technology that these countries can use to oppress their citizens.
+In that case, researchers from your institution may be at risk of getting involved in developing technology that these countries can use to oppress their citizens.

 Neutral towards countries